videlalvaro/videlalvaro.github.io/_posts/2018-05-07-lector-in-codigo.md

 11. Umberto Eco, Six walks in the fictional woods, Harvard Univ.
 Press, 2004.
 12. , On literature, Secker Warburg, 2005.
 13. , Lector in fabula: La cooperazione interpretativa nei testi narrativi, Bompiani, 2016.
-14. Grard Genette, Paratexts: Thresholds of interpretation, Cambridge Univ.
+14. Gérard Genette, Paratexts: Thresholds of interpretation, Cambridge Univ.
 Press, 2001.
 15. Peter Gaerdenfors, Geometry of meaning: Semantics based on conceptual spaces, The MIT Press, 2017.
 16. Felienne Hermans and Marlies Aldewereld, Programming is writing is programming, Proceed- ings of the International Conference on the Art, Science, and Engineering of Programming (2017).
 17. William Kent and Steve Hoberman, Data and reality: a timeless perspective on perceiving and managing information in our imprecise world, Technics Publications, 2012.